Balancing Multimodal Training Through Game-Theoretic Regularization: Supplementary Material

-In the case of the Something-Something dataset, our methodology builds upon the insights presented by Radevski et al. \cite{radevski2023multimodal}, which highlight the importance of modality-specific processing in multimodal tasks.
-For both video and optical flow data, we adopt the Swin Transformer \cite{liu2021swin} as backbone to each modality.
+In the case of the Something-Something dataset, our methodology builds upon the insights presented by \citet{radevski2023multimodal}, which highlight the importance of modality-specific processing in multimodal tasks.
+For both video and optical flow data, we adopt the Swin Transformer \cite{liu2021swin} as the backbone encoder to each modality.
 This state-of-the-art architecture excels in capturing hierarchical and spatiotemporal features through its shifted window attention mechanism.